celestiaorg/docs/docs/developers/fuelmint.md

 build the Fuelmint binary with `cargo`:

 :::tip note
-If this is your first time running `cargo` to build the Fuelmint binary, it will take some time to install all of the dependencies.
+If this is your first time running `cargo` to build the Fuelmint binary, it will take some time to install all of the required dependencies.
 :::

 ```bash